secvisogram/csaf-cms-backend/documents/architecture-decisions.md

-There could be an editor application like the [secvisogram](https://github.com/secvisogram/secvisogram/) react application but also an external system that is able to access a REST API.
+There could be an editor application like the [secvisogram](https://github.com/secvisogram/secvisogram/) react application but also every other external system that is able to access a REST API.

 The client uses the system to add, edit, delete and review CSAF-Documents.
 It should be possible for the editor to export CSAF documents to Markdown,